-The disposal of medications will be handled according to the facility's policies with review and collaboration with Western Reserve Care Solutions.
+The disposal of medications will be handled according to the facility's policies with review and collaboration with Hospice of the Western Reserve.

 Hospice Inpatient Units

 Medication destruction will be completed by the nurses (non-controlled substances) and the pharmacist (controlled substances per Ohio Board of Pharmacy authorization and investigational medication as permitted per research protocols).
 Destruction will be accomplished as above.